MetaMask/metamask-docs/wallet/concepts/sdk/index.md

 3. Connect from desktop, mobile, and gaming dapps to MetaMask Mobile

-MetaMask SDK enables your dapp to provide a seamless user experience for MetaMask users, from multiple dapp platforms, without relying on third party libraries.
+MetaMask SDK enables your dapp to provide a seamless user experience for MetaMask users, from multiple dapp platforms, without relying on third-party libraries.

 ## User experience